INFO-ESIPE/note-taking/ESIPE/Semestre 1/Architecture/Axe 4/02 - GDB.md

 0x8048384 <main+16>: 0x00fc45c7 0x83000000 0x7e09fc7d 0xc713eb02
 0x8048394 <main+32>: 0x84842404 0x01e80804 0x8dffffff 0x00fffc45
 ```
 > Notice how the units are padded to the right as we enlarge the unit size (0x**c7** -> 0x45**c7***) due to little-endian (least significant byte stored first). gdb is smart enough to reverse the value correctly, that's why we have this behaviour.
-Demonstration bellow:
+Demonstration below:

 ```asm
 (gdb) x/4xb $eip